-The 1st International Conference on Poverty Alleviation and Sustainable Development (iPOVCON2018) is one of the many initiatives of SSU and the partner institutions (NwSSU, ESSU & UEP) and local governments (Province of Samar & Catbalogan).
-The conference aims to influence other academic institutions, embody their role in the development of the province and the country in general.
+The National Conference on Poverty Alleviation and Sustainable Development (POVCON2019) is one of the many initiatives of SSU and the partner institutions namely; Saint Paul School of Professional Studies (SPSPS), the host for POVCON2019, Holy Infant College (HIC), St. Scholastica’s College of Tacloban (SSCT), Northwest Samar State University (NwSSU), Eastern Samar State University (ESSU), University of Eastern Philippines (UEP), Eastern Visayas State University (EVSU), Southern Leyte State University (SLSU), Biliran Province State University (BiPSU), Leyte Normal University (LNU), Provincial Local Government of Samar (PLGU-Samar), the City Government of Catbalogan (CLGU-Catbalogan).
+The conference aims to influence other academic institutions and the local government units to work together in developing their respective areas, towns/cities, provinces, regions and the country in general.
 It will also be a platform which will be a bridge for knowledge transfer, thus creating awareness among its stakeholders contributing to a future that guarantees sustainable development.
 Moreover, it envisions to create linkages and strengthen collaboration between the Academic Institutions, National Line Agencies, LGUs, and Peoples Organizations.

-The conference will cater the Academe and the Local Government Units in Samar and the Philippines.
-There will be two major tracks; the Academic Track and the LGU convergence meeting with invited key officials of the government who can help substantially in reducing poverty in the countryside.
-International and national keynote and plenary speakers were invited to talk especially on day 1 of the conference.
+The conference will cater to the Academe (Basic Education and Higher Education), Local Government Units in the Philippines.
+There will be two major tracks; the Academic Track and the LGU/NGO/POs/NGAs convergence meeting with invited key officials of the government who can help substantially in reducing poverty in the countryside.
+National keynote and plenary speakers were invited to talk especially on day 1 of the conference.